StuntsPT/Structure_threader/docs/usage.md

 ```

 Here, *Structure_threader* will search the current directory for all FastStructure output files that start with the "fS_run" string, as specified by the "-i" option.
 The "-f" option specified the fastStructure format of the output files.
 The "-K" option specified which K values should be plotted (Note: If any of the provided K values do not exist, they are ignored).
 Using the "-o" option the plots will be generated into the "2_4_plots" directory.
 Finally, we also provide an "indfile" using the "--ind" option.

+### `params` mode

+Using the `params` mode, *Structure_threader* generate a skeleton `mainparams` and `extraparams` that you should edit to facilitate *STRUCTURE* runs.
+Most options have been preset to a commonly used default value, but some of them are set to "CHANGEME" since providing a default value here makes no sense, since it depends on each dataset.
+The `params` mode takes only one option:

+* Output directory (path to where the skeleton parameter files should be written; -o)

 ## Using a "popfile"
 *Structure_threader* can build your structure plots with labels and in a specified order.
 For that you have to provide a "popfile" (--pop option).
 This file consists of the following 3 columns: "Population name", "Number of individuals in the population", "Order of the population in the plot file".